 Much of the financial information you need to provide is on your tax forms.
-It is important to file your taxes prior to completing your FAFSA, doing this can make the application process easier because you'll have the financial information you need in one place.
-When completing the application it is advised to use the IRS Data Retrieval Tool.
-If this option is chosen, the information from your taxes will be directly retrieved from the IRS and inputted onto your application.
-However you can input the information manually if you have your tax forms as well.
+It is important to file your taxes prior to completing your FAFSA, since doing this can make the application process easier because you'll have the financial information you need in one place.
+When completing the application, it is advised to use the IRS Data Retrieval Tool.
+If you choose to use the Retrieval Tool, the information from your taxes will be retrieved directly from the IRS and added to your application.
+However, you can input the information manually if you have your completed tax forms available.

 Here is a list of materials that will help you complete the FAFSA:

 - Your social security number (can be found on social security card)

 - Your W-2 forms for the previous year and other records of money earned

 - Your (and your spouse's, if you are married) most recent Federal Income Tax Return – IRS Form 1040, 1040A, 1040EZ, 1040Telefile, foreign tax return, or tax return for Puerto Rico, Guam, American Samoa, the U.S. Virgin Islands, the Marshall Islands, the Federated States of Micronesia

 - Your parent's Federal Income Tax Return for the previous year (if you are a dependent student as defined by federal criteria)

 - Your current business and investment mortgage information, business and farm records, stock, bond, and other investment records